ADLCero/CEE_609_project/Data_download_and_preprocess_code/0_README.txt

 = R script for the data download and pre-process code of remote-sensed evapotranspiration

-4_remote_sensed_predictors.R
+4_remote_sensed_predictors_1.R
+= R script for the data download and pre-process code of predictors, except NDVI

+4_remote_sensed_predictors_NDVI.R
-= R script for the data download and pre-process code of predictors
+= R script for the data download and pre-process code of NDVI

 5_combined_data.R